 When enabled, improves the system performance.
 Disable this item when testing or trouble-shooting.
 The options are: Enabled, Disabled.

-Hyper-Threading Technology
+Hyper-Threading Technology (appeared if your CPU supports it)

 When enabled, it performs as Hyper-Threading tech. does if the CPU support it.
 The options are: Enabled, Disabled.